P.S. I Love You (film): Plot

 While out fishing on the lake, the women lose their boat's oars, leaving them stranded.
 As they wait for help, Sharon announces that she is pregnant and Denise reveals she is getting married.
 Their news causes Holly to relapse emotionally and begin to withdraw into herself again.
 They are eventually rescued by William, whom Sharon and Denise invite to stay the night because of the rain.

-Unable to deny their feelings for each other, William and Holly have sex.
-They later have a conversation about Gerry and, when Holly mentions his parents who she wants to go and visit, William realises she is the widow of his childhood friend.
+Unable to deny their attraction each other, William and Holly have sex.
+They later have a conversation about Gerry, and when she mentions she wants to go and visit his parents, he realizes she is the widow of his childhood friend.
 Holly panics, but William calms her down by telling her stories about his and Gerry's friendship.
 The next day, Holly visits Gerry's parents and while there, receives another letter, reminding her of how they met.

 Arriving home, Holly continues to withdraw from her life, but is later inspired to start designing women's shoes after finding one of Gerry's suspender clips on one of her heels.
-She enrols in a design class and, over time, her new found confidence allows her to emerge from her solitude and genuinely embrace her friends' happiness.
+She enrolls in a design class, and, over time, her newfound confidence allows her to emerge from her solitude and genuinely embrace her friends' happiness.

 Holly also goes out to dinner with an old friend, Daniel, who reveals he has always had feelings for her.
-Knowing Holly doesn't return the same feelings, and after she calls him Gerry by mistake, Daniel leaves the restaurant.
+Knowing she does not share the same feelings, and after she calls him Gerry by mistake, Daniel leaves the restaurant.

-While on a walk with her mother, Patricia hands Holly a final letter from Gerry, revealing she was the one whom he had asked to deliver all of the messages; she said she didn't think it was appropriate but also couldn't say no to him.
+While on a walk with her mother, Patricia hands Holly a final letter from Gerry, revealing she was the one whom he had asked to deliver all of the messages.
+She said she did not think it was appropriate, but also could not say no to him.

 Holly returns home to a voicemail from Daniel.
-They meet at Yankee Stadium and she asks him to read the letter; in it, Gerry tells her not to turn away from new love.
-Holly and Daniel share a kiss but then decide they are better staying as friends.
+They meet at Yankee Stadium and she asks him to read the letter.
+In it, Gerry tells her not to turn away from new love.
+Holly and Daniel share a kiss.
+However, they mutually decide to remain friends.

 Later, Holly takes her mother on a trip to Ireland.
-By chance they meet William, and he expresses his wish to see her again.
+By chance they meet William and his father, and he expresses his wish to see her again.